π Linux/Unix: Authentication Tools β passwd, su, sudo, /etc/sudoers Explained

 β

-group has root privileges via sudo
+Anyone in the sudo group has root privileges via sudo.

 π Tool Comparison Table

-Command/File | Purpose | Requires Password | Role-Based Access | Logging Support |
+| Command/File | Purpose | Requires Password | Role-Based Access | Logging Support |

-passwd | Change passwords | β Yes | β No | β No |
+| passwd | Change passwords | β Yes | β No | β No |

-su | Switch users (usually root) | β Yes (targetβs pw) | β No | β No |
+| su | Switch users (usually root) | β Yes (targetβs pw) | β No | β No |

-sudo | Run commands as another user | β Yes (your pw) | β Yes | β Yes |
+| sudo | Run commands as another user | β Yes (your pw) | β Yes | β Yes |

-/etc/sudoers | Configure sudo permissions | β Not a command | β Yes | β Yes (via sudo) |
+| /etc/sudoers | Configure sudo permissions | β Not a command | β Yes | β Yes (via sudo) |

 π Summary β Recap & Next Steps

-ensures that only authorized users can perform sensitive operations without compromising system integrity.
+Authentication tools like passwd, su, and sudo are vital for secure access control in Linux.
+Properly managing /etc/sudoers ensures that only authorized users can perform sensitive operations without compromising system integrity.

 π Key Takeaways:

-to manage user authentication securely. - Prefer
+- Use passwdto manage user authentication securely.

-for better control and auditing. - Use
+- Prefer sudooversufor better control and auditing.

-. - Grant fine-grained privileges without exposing root passwords.
+- Grant fine-grained privileges without exposing root passwords.

 β FAQs

-β Whatβs the difference between su
+β Whatβs the difference between su and sudo?

 β

-uses your own password to run commands as root or another user based on /etc/sudoers
+su requires the target user’s password. sudo uses your own password to run commands as root or another user based on /etc/sudoers.

 β How can I give a user sudo access?